Nelsjosh/DLS-DApp/README.md

 License

-This project is licensed under the MIT License, with additional protections for Digital Legacy Studios (DLS) content.See the LICENSE file for full terms.
+This project is licensed under the MIT License, with additional protections for Digital Legacy Studios (DLS) content.
+See the LICENSE file for full terms.

 DLS-DApp is the future of decentralized media preservation.
 Join us in building a secure and transparent way to store, share, and protect digital legacies!